Menu

 Monoclonal Antibodies

-Monoclonal antibodies are made to block a specific target on the outside of cancer cells or to send toxic substances directly to the harmful cells.
+Another type of anti-angiogenesis drug is a monoclonal antibody.
+These lab-made proteins mimic the body’s immune system by targeting specific molecules involved in blood vessel growth.
+This targeted approach can help block tumors from forming new blood vessels and hinder their ability to grow and spread.
 They’re also a form of immunotherapy and are used as a substitute for immune system proteins to destroy cancer cells.
-These antibodies are designed to attack specific areas on diseased cells.
+These antibodies are designed to attack specific areas of diseased cells.
 Monoclonal antibodies are also used in combination with chemo and radiation therapies.

 This is an icon representing Epidermal Growth Factor Receptor Inhibitors.